traverseda/traverseda.github.io-old2/htmlGenerator/content/code/publicKeyInfrastructure.md

 account at XXX XXX XXX", it's clear that's in the context of email, and not in the context of my check-signing app.

+## Use "2 factor" signing

+I should be able to say "only trust this message if it's signed by two of my device-keys".
+That process should be pretty transparent.

+## Use different levels of security for different contexts

+Messages in the "email" context should be considered valid with only one devices signature.
+A bank transfer should require more effort.
+Changes to my security policy (signing messages in the "keyring context") could require a dedicated hardware device I keep in my safety deposit box.

 ## Date stamp every message I sign

 Prevent replay attacks.
 If I send my mom a message saying "can you fax me a copy of